B.Sc. Mass Communication

 Reasons you should choose SMC

-• Internship in leading organisations
+• Internships in leading organisations

 • A place of first choice for employers in the media and communication field